Updates soon. For now, this is how I’m faring with vs my new schedule.

 Just saying, when you try to defend starving kids being ok and descend to personal attacks, you’ve lost the argument.
 As Edwina Currie clearly did.

-Originally posted on A GIRL CALLED JACK:
+Originally posted on JACK MONROE:

 It’s 9 o clock on Tuesday, the morning after the night before, where we were both on a panel on The Big Benefits Row on Channel 5.
 I haven’t watched it back, I was there, and know what I look like when I’m angry.